-My daughter is eleven.
+My daughter is twelve.
 When anybody asks her what she wants to be when she grows up, she says, “The first female president of the United States.”
 That girl of mine is a born activist, waiting to blossom, passionate about all things women-related.
 This may because her mother is passionate, too – or perhaps it’s because we are both heavily involved in Girl Scouting, the largest female leadership training in the world.

 Women seeking equality with men in politics is as old as time itself.
 Across the globe for decades, women have held rallies and marches bringing light to issues that affect them: reproductive rights, violence against women, workplace equality and, of course, suffrage.

 Just earning the right to vote has been an arduous journey for women.
 The Isle of Man gave women landowners the right to vote in 1881, followed by the British colony of New Zealand in 1893.
 The most recent country to open up the polls to women is Saudi Arabia, whose King Abdullah issued a decree in 2011, ordering that women be allowed to vote and stand as candidates.
 However, the first opportunity to vote didn’t come until December 2015, almost a year after his death.

 Becoming a head of state has been even more challenging.
 Oh sure, there have been queens over the centuries, going all the way back to 1806 BC when Egypt’s Sobekneferu ruled.
 After her death, it took 400 more years before another woman, Hatshepsut, would be named pharaoh.
 And guess what?
 She was referred to as a king, not queen.